Dog Ate a Tampon – What to Do Next

-A visit to the vet is strongly recommended as soon as you find out your dog has eaten a tampon.
-It can cause serious health problems and may even be fatal if a dog that has eaten a tampon is left untreated.
+We strongly recommend calling the vet as soon as you find out your dog has eaten a tampon.
+It can cause serious health problems and may even be fatal if the tampon gets blocked somewhere along the dog’s digestive tract.

 Dangers of dog eating a tampon

 There are a number of concerning consequences that can arise after a dog eats a tampon.
 One of the immediate concerns is with choking.
-Due to the size and shape of the tampon, it’s possible for dogs to choke not long after they eat a tampon.
-The dog might suddenly try to gasp for air or cough excessively in order to clear their airway.
+Due to the size and shape of the tampon, it’s possible for dogs to choke not long after they swallow a tampon.
+The dog might suddenly try to gasp for air or cough excessively in order to try and clear their airway.

-It’s quite likely for tampons to also cause blockage along the dog’s gastrointestinal tract.
+Tampons may also cause blockage as they move deeper into the dog’s gastrointestinal tract.
 This prevents your dog’s digestive system from functioning normally.
-Improper passing of liquids and solids could lead to serious health implications like bloat.
+Improper passing of liquids and solids could lead to serious health implications like canine bloat.

 While the tampon is stuck inside the dog’s digestive tract, it’s possible for internal cuts and tears to also develop.
 It’s dangerous for the dog’s digestive system to become compromised given the role it has for the body.
 The risk of this is larger for dogs that also consume the applicator.